History of banking: Geographical focus of banking activities

-Athens received the Delian league's treasury during 454.
+Athens received the Delian league's treasury in 454.

 During the late 3rd and 2nd century BCE, the Aegean island of Delos became a prominent banking center.
-During the 2nd century, there were for certain three banks and one temple depository within the city.
+In the 2nd century, there were for certain three banks and one temple depository within the city.

 Thirty-five Hellenistic cities had private banks during the 2nd century (Roberts – p.
 130).

 Of the settlements of the Greco-Roman world of the 1st century CE, three were of pronounced wealth and centres of banking: Athens, Corinth and Patras.

 Loans

 Many loans are recorded in writings from the classical age, although a very small proportion were provided by banks.
 Provision of these were likely an occurrence of Athens, with loans known to have been provided at some time at an annual interest of 12%.
 Within the boundaries of Athens, bankers' loans are recorded as having been issued on eleven occasions altogether (Bogaert 1968).

-Banks sometimes made loans available confidentially, which is, they provided funds without being publicly and openly known to have done so In addition, they kept depositors' names confidential as well.
-This intermediation per se was known as dia tes trapazēs.
+Banks sometimes made loans available confidentially, which is, they provided funds without being publicly and openly known to have done so.
+In addition, they kept depositors' names confidential as well.
+This intermediation per se was known as dia tes trapazēs, translated from Latin as "God will trap you".

-A loan was made by a Temple of Athens to the state during 433–427 BCE.